vbe0201/faucon/README.md

-# faucon: NVIDIA Falcon CPU Emulator in Rust
+# faucon: NVIDIA Falcon Microprocessor Suite

-faucon aims to be a spec-compliant emulator of the proprietary NVIDIA Falcon microprocessors, with a strong focus on a public documentation effort of the processor internals based on reverse-engineering results.
+faucon aims to provide a comprehensive tooling suite for the Falcon microprocessors, including an assembler, disassembler, a CPU emulator for debugging purposes, and documentation for the architecture.
+For the time being, faucon explicitly targets the fuc5 generation of these MCUs.

-See [the wiki](https://github.com/vbe0201/faucon/wiki) for documentation on the architecture, the source code for a reference implementation of the core CPU functionality.
+See [the wiki](https://github.com/vbe0201/faucon/wiki) for architecture documentation.

 ## Components

 - [`faucon-asm-derive`](./faucon-asm-derive): Internal implementation details of `faucon-asm`

-- [`faucon-asm`](./faucon-asm): A crate for working with the Falcon ISA, effectively providing a binary disassembler for the emulator
+- [`faucon-asm`](./faucon-asm): A crate for processing Falcon assembly, providing binary disassembling capabilities

-- [`faucon`](./src): The implementation of the CPU emulator
+- [`faucon-emu`](./faucon-emu): Implementation of the CPU functionality for emulation

+- [`faucon`](./src): Command-line interface for invoking and driving the provided tools

 ## Setup